Search

 The Rebbe’s comprehensive knowledge in all spheres of intellectual pursuit, from science to medicine to mathematics, was astonishing.
 Yet the Rebbe taught that intellectual understanding must bring to action and good deeds.

 The Igrot Kodesh [Holy Letters] is a collection of the Rebbe’s correspondence and responsa.
 Volume [33] brings the total of letters published close to [11,000].
 The topics covered in these letters encompasses every sphere of interest and field of human endeavor.
-They range from Kabbalah, Talmud, and Chassidic teachings, to science and world events, and offer guidance in personal matters, education and social and communal affairs.
+They range from Kabbalah, Talmud, and Chassidic teachings, to science and world events.
+They offer guidance in personal matters, education and social and communal affairs.

 The writings in Igrot Kodesh shed some light on the Rebbe’s genius and the success of Lubavitch Chassidism under his leadership.
 His correspondents include Rabbinic scholars and statesmen, homemakers and educators, Chief Rabbis and youngsters, scientists and laborers, communal leaders and laymen.

-It is a treasure of profound Rabbinic, Talmudic, Kabbalistic and Chassidic teachings, exuding encouragement, inspiration and direction, reflecting the Rebbe’s remarkable insight into the human psyche.
+It is a treasure of profound Rabbinic, Talmudic, Kabbalistic and Chassidic teachings.
+They exude encouragement, inspiration and direction, reflecting the Rebbe’s remarkable insight into the human psyche.

 FOUNTAIN OF BLESSINGS